1985 Houston Astros season: June

 On June 9, Joe Niekro was the winning pitcher after tossing a two-hit shutout versus the San Francisco Giants.
 The 138th of his career, Niekro took over the lead in franchise history.
 In spite of the strong effort against the Giants, he had failed in six previous attempts to secure this win.

+Southpaw Bob Knepper led an 8–1 rout of the Giants on June 29, driving in four runs while hurling a four-hit complete game.
+Knepper (8–4) also homered and struck out seven.
+Batterymate Mark Bailey also homered (5) and had three hits.
+Phil Garner tripled, pilfered a base and swatted a sacrifice fly.
+This was Knepper's fourth home run as an Astro, while tying his career high in runs batted in.